 3. It provides more heart-healthy, anti-inflammatory Omega-3 benefits than salmon, flaxseed, or any other food.

-4. Chia has an advantage over flax seed since Chia is so rich in antioxidants that the seeds can be stored for long periods without becoming rancid.
+4. Chia has an advantage over flax seeds since Chia is so rich in antioxidants that the seeds can be stored for long periods without becoming rancid.

 6. Research suggests that Chia seeds may help prevent cardiovascular disease, diabetes, and even cancer.